needle-mirror/com.unity.xr.arkit/Documentation~/project-configuration-arkit.md

 The Apple ARKit package defines a set of rules for the Project Validation system.
 These rules check for possible mistakes in the project configuration.

-Some of the rules serve as warnings for possible configuration problems; you are not required to fix these.
-Other rules flag configuration errors that would result in your app failing to build or not working once built.
+Some rules serve as warnings for possible configuration problems; you aren't required to fix these.
+Other rules flag configuration errors that might result in your app failing to build or not working once built.
 You must fix these errors.

 To review the ARKit project validation rules:

-1. Open the **Player Settings** window (menu: **Edit &gt; Player Settings**).
+1. Open the **Project Settings** window (menu: **Edit &gt; Project Settings**).
 2. Click **XR Plug-in Management** on the left to open the plug-in provider list.
 3. Select **Project Validation** in the list to view the validation page.
 4. Select the **iOS** tab to view the status of the validation checks for iOS XR plug-ins, including ARKit.

-Rules that pass validation are not shown unless you enable **Show all**.
+Rules that pass validation aren't shown unless you enable **Show all**.

 Some rules provide a **Fix** button that updates the configuration so that the rule passes validation.
 Other rules provide an **Edit** button that takes you to the relevant setting so that you can make the necessary adjustments yourself.